melisgl/mgl-gpr/README.md

     Expressions belonging to this expression class
     must evaluate to a value of this lisp type.

+<a name='x-28MGL-GPR-3AWEIGHT-20-28MGL-PAX-3AREADER-20MGL-GPR-3AEXPRESSION-CLASS-29-29'></a>

+- [reader] **WEIGHT** *EXPRESSION-CLASS*

+    The probability of an expression class to be selected from a set of candidates is proportional to its weight.

 <a name='x-28MGL-GPR-3AOPERATOR-20CLASS-29'></a>

 - [class] **OPERATOR** *EXPRESSION-CLASS*